theTWIXhunter/better-falix/README.md

 - **Remove "Remote Startup" Nav Item:** Hide the "Remote Startup" navigation item from the sidebar.
 - **Remove Navbar Support Links:** Optionally remove support-related links from the navbar.
 - **Enable/Disable All Features:** A master toggle to quickly enable or disable all extension features.
+- **Replace Account Category**: Hides the sidebar "Account" category and adds a custom popup menu to the profile icon with quick links to Profile Settings and Logout.

 ## Usage